 Elizabeth is an entrepreneur & educator by day, and parent-coach, writer and mom to her three big kids by night.
-She has stood in classrooms of all educational levels, from preschool and primary to secondary and university, and loves to coach, teach and design curriculum.
+She has stood in classrooms of all educational levels, from preschool and primary to secondary and university, and coaches, teaches and designs curriculum.
 She believes that children can be effectively raised to be responsible, caring and possessing empathy if we speak the language of acceptance to them.

 Angela describes herself as a mixture between Leslie Knope from Parks and Recreation, and Amy Santiago from Brooklyn-99 – with a caffeine addiction.
 Angela values the importance of expressing emotions in a healthy way, and seeing the potential of every individual regardless of their background, gender, who they are and where they come from.
 Her mission is to nurture every child who walks into her classroom to be citizens of the world.
 Driven by dedication, Angela sees herself stimulating children’s curiosity and creativity – and not ignore their innate desire to learn.

 Living in a foreign country has pushed Pei-Yi to develop resilience and a confident outlook as she overcomes the difficulties and challenges that come from being away from home.
 Though acquiring and mastering a new language may be difficult, Pei-Yi believes that exposure to different languages is important so that children can expand their understanding of the world, as language is an intrinsic part of any culture.
 Her love for travel and cinema has broadened her perspectives, and has also given her the passion and desire to nurture young children so that they can grow to become global citizens.